 The Negotiated Rate set forth below shall be effective January 1, 2004 and shall be applicable during the term of the FTS-1 Agreement through December 31, 2005.

-The Negotiated Rate for the FTS-1 Agreement shall be $0.50 / MMBtu/d.
+The Negotiated Rate for the FTS-1 Agreement shall be $0.50 / MMBtu.

 The Negotiated Rate is a combined commodity and reservation rate.
 Transwestern shall allocate the combined rate between the reservation and commodity components inclusive of all currently applicable surcharges.